-Luckily the cake was delicious and it did last us the week, although with the various other treats we had whilst we were there, we probably shouldn’t have had any cake at all.
+Needless to say the cake was delicious.
+It also lasted us the week, although with the various other treats we had whilst we were there, we probably shouldn’t have had any cake at all.

-Here are a few highlights of our trip in no particular order of merit or occurrence:
+Here are a few highlights from our trip.
+They’re in no particular order of merit or occurrence:

 Walking the coastal path on that first sunny morning somewhere near Kennack Sands.

-Spotting our first view of Cornish Heath (Erica vagans) this year – no longer at its best but always exciting as the Lizard is one of the very few places that it grows in the UK.
+Spotting our first view of Cornish Heath (Erica vagans) this year.
+It’s no longer at its best but always exciting as the Lizard is one of the very few places that it grows in the UK.

-Dodging showers around Trewidden Gardens, Penzance – 1st visit and the most impressive grove of tree ferns we’ve seen in the UK.
+Dodging showers around Trewidden Gardens, Penzance.
+Our first visit and the most impressive grove of tree ferns we’ve seen in the UK.

 Kynance Cove as we saw it two years ago – this time it was hard to discern through the thick mist.